Workforce Planning and Management Metrics: 11 KPIs to Track

 Ramp rate measures how long it takes new employees to transition from onboarding to full productivity levels.

 Ramp rate will be unique to every role.
-But one of the most critical use cases for this metric is in sales hiring and capacity planning.
+But one of the most critical use cases for this metric is in sales hiring and sales capacity planning.

 When you know how long it takes to get a sales rep up to speed, then you’ll also know when you need to hire to meet your revenue goals.
 The reality is, coaching and onboarding new hires takes time and energy away from other employees — so the faster your sales reps can get going on their own, the faster your whole team will be on the road to success.